v-sbradley/bacx-pr/topics/tv-sample-scripts.md

 **Script sample 1**

 Hi, I’m (your name).
-I’m a program manager for Dynamics 365 for Finance and Operations and I’m going to show you the new, re-imagined expense experience on the Expense Management workspace.
+I’m a program manager for Dynamics 365 - Gamification and I’m going to show you how to grant the necessary security role for a KPI manager.
 Users who create or administer games in Microsoft Dynamics 365 - Gamification must be KPI Managers in Dynamics 365 to effectively start and manage games.
 This security role grants a user access and permissions on the Gamification solution.
 KPI Managers can only edit KPIs they own, either those they create themselves or those they were assigned ownership by a System Administrator.